MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-M365DataAtRestEncryptionPolicy.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the New-M365DataAtRestEncryptionPolicy cmdlet to
+Use the New-M365DataAtRestEncryptionPolicy cmdlet to create a new Microsoft 365 data at rest encryption policy.

 **Note**: We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
 For instructions, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/connect-to-exchange-online-powershell).